 You are going to love these super sweet Pumpkin Books for Preschoolers to read in October.
 Who knew there were so many clever pumpkin books?
+So scroll through and find your new favorite pumpkin themed book perfect for fall and autumn to snuggle up and read with toddler, preschool, pre k, and kindergarten age children.

 Pumpkin Books for Preschoolers

 Fall is a time for apples, pumpkins, and beautiful colors.
 To celebrate this colorful season, snuggle up with some of the pumpkin books for preschoolers on this list!
 From board books to picture books, there are plenty of fun stories to keep little ones entertained and get them excited for the fall!
+These fall stories for kids are sure to engage and delight young children with the beautiful illustrations, cute images, and clever rhyming text.

 The Itsy Bitsy Pumpkin was written by Sonali Fry and illustrated by Sanja Rescek.
 This seasonal spin on the classic children’s rhyme “The Itsy Bitsy Spider” changes the words to tell the story of a small pumpkin rolling around town.
 The illustrations use vibrant colors, and kids will love the adorable main character.